AngelKyriako/AngelKyriako.github.io/source/_posts/ludum-dare-40.md

 ---
 title: The Big Nom | Ludum Dare 40
+date: 11-12-2017
 ---

 ## Intro

 I participated for the first time in an online game jam*, more specifically in  the fourtieth Ludum Dare.
 A game was developed with the Unity game engine and in this post I am going to share a bit of the process of the development of *'THE BIG NOM'*.

-* *A game jam is an event that lasts a few days in which teams of people are challenged to deliver a playable game based on a specific theme.*
+\* *A game jam is an event that lasts a few days in which teams of people are challenged to deliver a playable game based on a specific theme.*

 ## Finding a team
 **1-12-2017**

 I have no idea how I learned about this jam.
 At first, I was skeptical about *'sacrificing'* three days of chilling time (and then some more) to join in.
-I certainly was not in the mood to go at it solo for the Compo* invariant of it.
+I certainly was not in the mood to go at it solo for the Compo\* invariant of it.

 Eventually, I found a team that needed more programming guns the previous night before the jam via [crowdforge.io/jams](https://crowdforge.io/jams) and thought why now, it should be fun.

 The team consisted of two programmers, one artist and a sound designer.

-* *While default game jam entries can be submitted in the next 72 hours by a solo dev or a team, in ludum Dare, Compo is the hardcore mode where a single person makes a game with everything custom made in 48 hours.*
+\* *While default game jam entries can be submitted in the next 72 hours by a solo dev or a team, in ludum Dare, Compo is the hardcore mode where a single person makes a game with everything custom made in 48 hours.*

 ## The theme is unleashed
-**2-12-2017, 4.00(am)**
+**2-12-2017, 4.00(am) (three days left)**

 > The more you have, the worse it gets.